gpt-engineer-org/gpt-engineer/README.md

 # GPT Engineer
 Specify what you want it to build, the AI asks for clarification, and then builds it.

-Even if it is complex.
+The entire codebase is generated.

+GPT Engineer is made to be easy to adapt, extend, and make your agent learn how you want your code to look.

-## Philosophy
+## Project philosophy
-The philosophy of this project is that it should be be
 - Simple to get value
-- Flexible and simple to add new own "AI steps" (see `steps.py`)
+- Flexible and easy to add new own "AI steps".
+See `steps.py`.
 - Incrementally build towards a user experience of:
-  - high level prompting
+  1. high level prompting
-  - giving feedback to the AI that it will remember over time
+  2. giving feedback to the AI that it will remember over time
 - Fast handovers back and forth between AI and human
-- No databases, all computation is "resumable" and persisted to filesystems
+- Simplicity, all computation is "resumable" and persisted to the filesystem

 ## Usage